Ashleigh Johnson: High school

+Johnson was a multi-sport athlete and also competed in swimming in high school.
+She earned all-county honors twice in swimming.
+She was the state individual champion on the 50 Free event in her sophomore year.

 As a senior, Johnson committed to play water polo at Princeton University.
+She graduated from high school in 2012.

 Collegiate career

 In her first year she was named Third-Team All American, while earning Honorable Mention as a sophomore in 2014, and Second Team as a junior in 2015.

+In 2017, Johnson graduated with a bachelor's degree from Princeton University.
+She majored in psychology.

+Johnson finished her collegiate water polo career as Princeton's all-time leader in saves (1,362).
+During her time at Princeton, she compiled a 100-17 win-loss record with a .693 save percentage.
+She was the first Princeton women's water polo player to be named first team All-America and she was the third ever to be selected All-America in each of her four seasons.
+She was a 19-time CWPA Defensive Player of the Week award winner, a four-time first-team all-conference player and the CWPA Player of the Year.

 2016 Summer Olympics

 Johnson was the first African-American woman to make the US Olympic water polo team when she made the team for the 2016 Summer Olympics.
 The geographical diversity Johnson brought to the team, she was the only team member not from California, was highlighted by SwimSwam before the Olympic Games.
-Her age, 21 years old, and with her sub-Saharan African ancestry, she identifies as Black, were highlighted by Sports Illustrated leading up to the 2016 Olympic Games.
+Her age, 21 years old, and her sub-Saharan African ancestry were highlighted by Sports Illustrated leading up to the 2016 Olympic Games.
 She helped the team win the gold medal at the Olympic Games.
+In doing so, she became just the second Princeton Tiger to win an Olympic gold medal, then return to compete for the university.

 Orizzonte Catania, Italy

 From January 2018 she has been hired by the Orizzonte Catania, the most titled club in Europe in recent times.
 She lives and trains in Italy for Orizzonte Catania during the season, training in the United States in the off-season.